studionone/logstash-aws/README.md

 # logstash-aws
-The `Dockerfile` on this folder creates an image to create and automate Logstash tasks to automate MySQL indexing into AWS ElasticSearch.
+The `Dockerfile` on this folder creates an image to create and automate Logstash tasks to run MySQL indexing into AWS ElasticSearch.
 Intended to be ran as a command and scheduled by using some sort of cron, it will naturally die after completion.
 Don't expect the container to stay up and running.